micahmg99/macOS-minimal-setup/README.md

 # macOS Minimal Setup

-Reproducible scripts for a clean, minimalist Mac setup.
 Reproducible scripts for a clean, minimalist Mac setup using native settings/tools, with Raycast as an optional add-on.